techpaul/PS2KeyAdvanced/README.md

 # PS2KeyAdvanced
 ## Arduino PS2 Keyboard FULL keyboard protocol support and full keys to integer coding
-**V1.0.9** July 2021 - Add ESP32 support from user submissions
+**V1.0.10** October 2021 - Fix PS2_KEY_PAUSE value and RX/TX barrier on _PS2_BUSY on transmissions

 Smaller footprint than any others found and more functionality.

-For other versions that just read the keycodes for all keyboard types or allow you to get the full UTF-8 configurable for any LATIN keyboard with extra functions keys as simple codes see associated repositories for PS2KeyAdvanced and PS2KeyMap libraries.
+For other versions that just read the keycodes for all keyboard types or allow you to get the full UTF-8 configurable for any LATIN keyboard with extra functions keys as simple codes see associated repository for [PS2KeyMap library](https://github.com/techpaul/PS2KeyMap).
 Yes these libraries even provide codes for multimedia keys and Function keys F1 to F24 (yes that is F24).

+### IMPORTANT NOTE ON SCAN CODE SETS

+PS2 keyboard spec specifies THREE Scan Code Sets, however **ONLY SET 2 IS GUARANTEED**.

+Scan Code Set 1 is the old XT mode rarely  available on keyboards Scan Code Set 2 is the **default** Scan Code Set guaranteed to work Scan Code Set 3 is even rarer to find keyboards that support it.
+Long abandoned by manufacturers.

+**This library ONLY supports Scan Code Set 2**

 ### Platforms known to have been tested on